Sette note in nero: Plot

-In 1959, a mother in Dover kills herself by leaping from a cliff; at the same time, her daughter, Virginia, living in Florence, witnesses the death in a vision.
-Eighteen years later, Virginia is a socialite married to rich Italian businessman Francesco Ducci.
-After Francesco leaves on a business trip, Virginia experiences new visions consisting of seemingly unrelated people and objects, including a murdered old woman.
-Virginia plans to renovate an abandoned mansion owned by her husband but realises that it resembles a building she has seen in her visions.
-After noticing a crack in the plaster, she hacks a hole into the wall of a room, finding a skeleton inside it.
-Assuming the skeleton is that of the dead woman, Virginia contacts the police.
-However, they do not believe her story and charge Francesco with the killing.
+In 1959, a mother in Dover kills herself by jumping off a cliff; at the same time, her daughter Virginia, living in Florence, witnesses the death in a vision.
+Eighteen years later, Virginia is a socialite married to wealthy Italian businessman Francesco Ducci.
+After Francesco leaves on a business trip, Virginia has a new vision of an elderly woman murdered and walled in by a limping man.
+While renovating her husband's abandoned villa outside Siena, she discovers a skeleton behind a crack in the wall.
+A forensic examination identifies the skeleton as Francesco's ex-girlfriend Agnese Bignardi, who died in 1972.
+He is arrested as the prime suspect.